FAQs

 What Happens At The Hearing?

 If the court orders treatment, the order will be in place for a minimum period of up to ninety (90) days.
-If the respondent voluntarily enters treatment prior to the treatment petition being granted the court will often dismiss the Petition.
+If the respondent voluntarily enters treatment prior to the treatment petition being granted the court may dismiss the Petition.
 An experienced attorney will know who to avoid this pitfall and still seek the entry of the court order.
 A petitioner should still try to get the order for services even if the respondent has entered treatment before the hearing as the order will help to ensure that the respondent will stay and be compliant.
 If the respondent is willfully non-compliant in any way with treatment, a petitioner can file a motion with the court and bring the respondent before the Judge for violating the court ordered treatment and seek sanctions.
 Generally, if this occurs, the judge will have a hearing, and if proven, give the respondent one more opportunity to return to treatment and comply with the court order to avoid their incarceration.
 If the respondent has yet to completely comply with the court order, and has failed to appear at the hearing, they can be found in civil contempt and possibly incarcerated until they are ready to return to treatment.
 It is important to note, serving time for contempt does not invalidate the existence or duration of the original order for treatment.
-The respondent must continue treatment pursuant to the original order subsequent to being released from custody.
+The respondent must continue treatment pursuant to the original order after being released from custody.

 Assessment And Stabilization